NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 If the user was the author of a post (or is the admin), they can simply edit their post and it will be updated.

 - **10.2.
 Delete Posts**
-If the user was the author of a post (or is the admin), they can also delete their post.
-They are once again prompt by a modal cause anything that's deleted is removed form the database and therefore can't be recovered.
+If the user was the author of a post, (or is the admin), they can also delete their post.
+They are once again prompt by a modal cause anything that's deleted is removed from the database and therefore can't be recovered.

 - **10.3.
 Like Posts**
 A simple `like` counter that all users can avail from to demonstrate which posts they enjoyed.